Emchei/LED-matrix-App/README.md

   **PLEASE NOTE :** This repository contains only the source code for the LED matrix app.
 There are no VHDL source code for the Altera Cyclone V FPGA.<enter>

   However, there is only the synthesis folder generated from the FPGA during deployment.
-This repository only serve as an external storage space.<enter>
+This repository only serves as an external storage for working version.<enter>

   This project was created as an example for the future electrical/electronic engineer student of Fontys Hogechool, therefore the VHDL source code and Top level Architecture design were excluded from the repository.<enter>